Bighalf86/FootyClustR/README.md

 - Transfer market values were integrated to meet the initial business requirements.

 ## 📌 Future Improvements
 🔹 Automate data import from online APIs
-🔹 Expand scouting methodology with hierarchical clustering 🔹 To be followed by further scouting, assessing tactical/technical, physical, psychological, and social attributes.
+🔹 Expand scouting methodology with hierarchical clustering
+🔹 To be followed by further scouting, assessing tactical/technical, physical, psychological, and social attributes
 🔹 Develop an interactive Shiny dashboard

 ## 🏆 Credits
 - Data sourced from fbref, transfermarkt, and fotmob